sdey02/Signy/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Audit Trail

+This project includes a basic audit trail API for document signing events.
+The `/api/track-event` endpoint records when a user views or signs a document along with the IP address and user agent.
+These events are stored in the `signing_events` table to help meet compliance requirements.